 - WWOOF Korea "WWOOFers come from all around the world and our hosts are located all the way in Jeju Island to the border with North Korea.
 WWOOF Korea's office is located near Angook station, Buckchon Hanok village in the center of Seoul City."

 - Which site is best?
-Reviews of HelpX, Workaway, HippoHelp, WWOOF NEW A good summary, with pros and cons of some of the above linked platforms.
+Reviews of HelpX, Workaway, HippoHelp, WWOOF A good summary, with pros and cons of some of the above linked platforms.

 Work, Study, Share, Contribute

 - Australian Business Volunteers "We achieve our mission by using expert volunteers to transfer business skills.
 Our volunteers are experienced business professionals, typically mid career or in early retirement who undertake short term projects across Asia and the Pacific regions."